AudioCommons/audiocommons.github.io/README.md

 #author: Author Name # -> optional, remove the '#' character at the begginning of the line if you want to include the author name
 ---

-Here it goes the post body using markdown syntax.
+Add the post body here using markdown syntax.
 ```

 Here is an example of an [existing news post](https://raw.githubusercontent.com/AudioCommons/audiocommons.github.io/master/_posts/2016-02-04-audiocommons-61st-aes.md).
-Checkout [Github's markdown syntax guide](https://guides.github.com/features/mastering-markdown/) for examples on how to format text with markdown.
+Check [Github's markdown syntax guide](https://guides.github.com/features/mastering-markdown/) for examples on how to format text with markdown.

 Existing news entries can also be easily edited by navigating to the file with the Github web interface and clicking on **Edit this file** (i.e., the icon with a pencil).
 When changes are committed to the `master` branch the post will be automatically updated on the site.